taiyeoguns/flask-api-trial/README.md

 make docker-run
 ```

-Thereafter, application should be available at `http://localhost:5000`
+Thereafter, the application should be available at `http://localhost:5000`

 To authorise API requests, pass a valid API key as a header with key `X-Api-Key`